-If you buy a Jet Blue vacation package worth at least $100, you will receive a $100 annual statement credit.
-This credit is enough to justify the card’s $99 annual fee and come out with a whole dollar of positive expected value.
+Cardholders will receive a $100 annual statement credit if they buy a Jet Blue vacation package worth at least $100.
+This credit is enough to justify the card’s $99 annual fee and realize positive expected value.

 Free Checked Bags

-This perk gives you the first checked bag free for you and up to three companions or family members.
-The Delta Gold Card has a similar perk, but it covers the main flyer and up to nine companions.
+This perk provides cardholders the first checked bag free for themselves and up to three companions or family members.
+The American Express Gold Delta SkyMiles Card has a similar perk, but it covers the main flyer and up to nine companions.

-Trip Delay Protection helps you out if your flight is delayed at least six hours.
-You can receive up to $300 for incidentals and food.
+Trip Delay Protection helps cardholders if their flight is delayed at least six hours.
+Cardholders can receive up to $300 for incidentals and food.
 This insurance can only be used twice per calendar year.

-Trip Cancellation Insurance also covers up to $5,000 to refund your trip if you need to cancel before departing.
+Trip Cancellation Insurance also covers up to $5,000 to refund a trip if it needs to be cancelled before departing.
 This insurance has a maximum liability of $10,000 per calendar year.

 Chase Sapphire Preferred

-As for benefits, the Reserve has excellent travel insurances that would work well with those from the Jet Blue Plus card.
+As for benefits, the Sapphire Preferred has excellent travel insurances that would work well with those from the Jet Blue Plus Card.
 This includes Primary Car Rental Insurance.
-The Jet Blue Plus card does not have any of those insurances, stating the Preferred’s case for being a complement.
+The Jet Blue Plus card does not have any of those insurances, stating the Preferred Card’s case for being a complement.